 Despite full reservoirs, Iraq water woes far from over

-AL-MASHADA - After plentiful winter rains, Iraq is heading into summer with overflowing reservoirs and lush marshes but don't be fooled, observers warn, because Iraq’s water woes and related protests are not over.
+AL-MASHAHADA, Iraq – After plentiful winter rains, Iraq is heading into summer with overflowing reservoirs and lush marshes.
+But don’t be fooled, observers warn: its water woes and related protests are not over.

-Far from last year's shortages, "the Land between the Two Rivers" is expected to have 42 billion cubic metres in its reservoirs at the start of summer, more than twice the 2018 amount.
+Far from last year’s shortages, “the land between the two rivers” is expected to hold 42 billion cubic metres (1.48 trillion cubic feet) in its reservoirs at the start of summer, more than twice the 2018 amount.

-However, that has not washed away long-standing challenges of poor infrastructure, few funds, sharing disputes with neighbours, climate change and population booms.
+But that has not washed away longstanding challenges: poor infrastructure, few funds, sharing disputes with neighbours, climate change and population booms.

 At another overgrown station nearby, a main tank leaks a steady stream, day and night.

 These stations are par for the course in Iraq, whose water infrastructure dates back decades and has been worn by consecutive wars, sanctions blocking spare part imports, the US-led invasion and finally, the Islamic State (ISIS) group.

 Parts of the network were installed over 60 years ago in soil that can be corrosive when wet, said Iraqi environmental expert Azzam Alwash.

 “So you have a network with corroded pipes full of holes,” he said, that could leak out as much as 60-70 percent of pumped water before it reaches households or farmlands.

 Once there, it is hardly used responsibly, with farmers relying on wasteful flood irrigation and families leaving taps running unnecessarily.